guettli/python-tips/README.md

 >
 > Multi-Platform coverage: you can specify different Python interpreters or different platforms and run tests in parallel on all of them.

+## Coverage

+[Coverage](https://coverage.readthedocs.io/) is a handy tool to check if most of your code is tested.

 ## Output in Tests is cut